The Importance of Site Investigation with New Construction

-In order for a new construction project to begin, there are a range of steps that you must take to ensure that the building is being constructed in the right location.
+In order for a new construction project to begin, there are a range of steps that you must take to ensure that the building is being constructed in the right location and with the right partners.
 Among the most important of these steps is a site investigation, which is designed to look at the subsurface conditions for the site.
 When this inspection occurs, information will be gathered about the hydrologic conditions and soil properties that will allow you to determine if the site can accommodate the type of building that you would like to develop.

 The soil exploration that takes place during a site investigation involves taking soil samples and performing laboratory tests alongside on-site tests to identify the engineering properties of the soil.
 This process is also used to ascertain the location of groundwater and to report on possible hazards that can be found below the surface.
 When you obtain a site investigation for your construction project, it will invariably be broken down into five separate phases.
 Each stage is integral to the success of a site investigation.

 The purpose of a site investigation is to make sure that the groundwater conditions are ideal, that the physical properties of rock and soil can accommodate construction, and that the building will be safe for anyone who enters it.
 Without the right soil conditions, anything that’s constructed on the site could be in danger of collapsing or being damaged.
 Site investigations are necessary before any new construction projects occur, which extend to residential homes and commercial buildings.
 This article goes into detail about the site investigation process and why this process is necessary for new construction projects.